jscar-hawk/jscar-hawk.github.io/docs/Home_Lab_Networking_Gear_Recommendation.md

+---
+layout: default
-# Home Lab Networking Gear Recommendation
+title: Home Lab Networking Gear Recommendation
-Jscar
-Version 0.1, 2020.02.25
-:sectnums:
-:toc:
-:toclevels: 4
-:toc-title: My Content

-:description: Example AsciiDoc document
-:keywords: AsciiDoc
-:imagesdir: ./images
+description: Gear I have Used and Am Using
+---

 ## Access Point